NxPKG/khulnasoft-docs/content/byoip/how-to/verify-irr-entries.md

 # Verify IRR entries

-Verify your Internet Routing Registry (IRR) entries to ensure that the IP prefixes Cloudflare advertises for you match the correct autonomous system numbers (ASNs).
+Verify your Internet Routing Registry (IRR) entries to ensure that the IP prefixes Khulnasoft advertises for you match the correct autonomous system numbers (ASNs).

 Each IRR entry record must include the following information:

-- **Route:** Each IP prefix Cloudflare advertises for you.
+- **Route:** Each IP prefix Khulnasoft advertises for you.
-- **Origin ASN:** Your ASN, or if you do not have your own ASN, the Cloudflare ASN (AS209242).
+- **Origin ASN:** Your ASN, or if you do not have your own ASN, the Khulnasoft ASN (AS209242).
 - **Source:** The name of the routing registry, for example, AFRINIC, APNIC, ARIN, RADB, RIPE, or NTT.

 ## Add or update IRR entries